ManuelSokolov/Kaggle-Belka-Bio/README.md

+This repo is used to store the code made for the challenge https://www.kaggle.com/competitions/leash-BELKA/overview.

 | **Model**                      | **Batch Size** | **GPU Memory Occupied** | **Epoch Time** | **Val MAP** | **Test MAP** | **Run ID** | **Date**   | **Dataset**              |
 |--------------------------------|----------------|-------------------------|----------------|-------------|--------------|------------|------------|--------------------------|